 Anybody planning a vacation somewhere in the United States has a lot to consider when picking their destination(s).
 With a seemingly unending number of harbors, mountains, valleys, canyons, rivers and other festive attractions spread across thousands of miles, narrowing down your choices can be difficult.
 Five of the most amazing things to see in the Arizona desert and what makes these attractions such a good option.

 Many people who love exploring the great outdoors and the vastness of the country head out west.
-With its wide-open spaces and majestic scenery, the western United States offers plenty of adventure for those who want to see it all.
-With plenty of natural and man-made attractions to consider, you’ll still likely have trouble narrowing down your choices.
+With its wide-open spaces and majestic scenery, the western United States offers plenty of adventure for those who want to see it all, a good choice is Scottsdale, with plenty of natural and man-made attractions to consider, you’ll still likely have trouble narrowing down your choices.

 Related Read: Unusual Places To Visit in Arizona